 (Photo by Danny Bollinger/NBAE via Getty Images)

-Note: The Mavericks return to the American Airlines Center on Monday night when they play host to the Los Angeles Clippers.
-The two teams are 1-1 in the season series with both winning on their own home floor.
-That game will air locally on Fox Sports Southwest at 7:30 p.m.
+Note: The Mavericks return to action at the American Airlines Center on Friday night when they conclude their homestand against the Portland Trail Blazers.
+The Mavericks lead the season series 1-0 after a 97-94 double-overtime home win on Feb.
+11. The game will air locally on Fox Sports Southwest at 7:30 p.m.
 CT.
 Tickets are still available and can be purchased by calling (214) 747-MAVS.

 Single-game tickets are on sale and available at the American Airlines Center North Box Office, online at mavs.com, via phone by calling 214-747-MAVS or 1-800-4NBA-TIX and all Ticketmaster outlets (Fiesta Grocery Stores, Wal-Mart, Simon Mall in Garland and the Shops at Willow Bend in Plano).